Mary Stewart, Countess of Buchan: Marriage

+Death

-Mary died on 20 March 1465, 30 to 40 years old, without surviving issue (Their son Charles had died in 1451).
+Mary died on 20 March 1465, 30 to 40 years old, without surviving issue.
 She was buried in Sandenburg, ter Veere, Zeeland.

 After her death, her husband married Charlotte de Bourbon, daughter of Louis I, Count of Montpensier.
 Their daughter Anna married a grandson of Philip the Good.
 Wolfart died 1487.

 The title of Buchan was eventually conferred, in 1469, on her half-brother James Stewart (her mother's son by her second marriage), who was called the 1st Earl of Buchan.